 Thinking about these issues beforehand allows you to create a solid game plan.
 Instead of reacting to problems as they pop up, you can proactively set up systems and processes to avoid them entirely.
 For example, you can clean up your data before you start analyzing it or establish objective criteria before you evaluate your team.
 This preparation turns what could be a frustrating exercise into a strategic process that delivers clear, actionable results.
 By anticipating these common challenges, you can make sure your audit provides a true picture of your sales performance and a clear path forward for growth.

-The Trouble with Manual Data Collection
+The Problem with Manual Data Collection

 One of the biggest headaches in any audit is dealing with data that’s been entered and tracked by hand.
 Manual data collection is not just slow; it’s a recipe for errors.
 When reps are logging calls, updating deal stages, or entering contact information manually, inconsistencies and inaccuracies are bound to creep in.
 These small mistakes can add up, making it nearly impossible to get a clear and reliable picture of your sales performance.
 You might end up making decisions based on flawed information, which can send your strategy in the wrong direction.